Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 When I was a little girl, my daddy lived in Birmingham, Alabama.
 As a confirmed foodie, he faithfully explored every restaurant he could find, and the area was blessed with a profusion of great places to eat.
 I loved my visits with him because we would eat out at every meal, fostering the fledgling foodie in me.

 Being the 1970s, quite a few restaurants had what they considered to be a somewhat French influence, and there was French onion soup everywhere.
-I went through a period of ordering it every time I saw it, having fallen absolutely in love with the tang of gruyere, the buttery lusciousness of the toasted cheese, the salty bite of parmesan, and the silky sweetness of caramelized onions.
-It wasn’t long, though, before I realized that the recipes varied tremendously and that there were places where it was to be avoided.
-On the other hand, there were recipes that were to be courted—savored and celebrated.
+I went through a period of ordering it every time I saw it, having fallen absolutely in love with the tang of Gruyere, the buttery lusciousness of the toasted cheese, the salty bite of parmesan, and the silky sweetness of caramelized onions.
+It wasn’t long, though, before I realized that the recipes varied tremendously and some places just didn't get it right.

 Give this classic recipe a try—you’ll be surprised at what fabulous, authentic flavor you can get with such easy, accessible ingredients!